Events

 Planting was postponed throughout 2024 due to a methane emergency, but we’re now back on track and making steady progress.
 Our team is currently focused on designing the garden and finalizing technical details in close collaboration with the City of Cambridge.

-Planting Day is currently scheduled for Saturday, June 7th, and we’re building a team of volunteers to help bring the garden to life.
-We’ll need support with soil preparation ahead of planting day, as well as planting and ongoing care—like watering and weeding—throughout the growing season.
+Planting Day is Saturday, June 15th, and we’re building a team of volunteers to help bring the garden to life.
+We’ll need support with planting (June 15) and ongoing care—like watering and weeding—throughout the growing season.

 Whether you’re available for just a day or all summer long, we’d love to have you on board!
 Let’s grow something beautiful together.